5bruce/HoloTank-Demo/README.md

 * Show or hide the spatial mesh of your environment with the "display mesh" and "hide mesh" voice commands
 * Tank idling sound now uses spatial sound on HoloLens

+## Implementation Notes
+* The tank doesn't have any Rigidbody gravity setting turned on for now.
+* There is some leftover drag on the tank that neds to be fixed since it has a tendency to drift after being placed by the user.

 ## Follow Me
 * Twitter: [@ActiveNick](http://twitter.com/ActiveNick)
 * Blog: [AgeofMobility.com](http://AgeofMobility.com)